SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 .. py:class:: Screen

-Class Screen is there, to have a representation for a pysical monitor where the capturing process (grabbing a rectangle from a screenshot, to be used for further processing with find operations is implemented.
+Class Screen is there, to have a representation for a pysical monitor where the capturing process (grabbing a rectangle of pixels from a screenshot).
 For :ref:`Multi Monitor Environments
 <MultimonitorEnvironments>` it contains features to map to the relevant monitor.

-Since Screen extends class :py:class:`Region`, all methods of class Region can be used with a screen object.
+Since Screen extends class :py:class:`Region`, all methods of class Region can be used with a Screen object.

-Of special interest might be the grouping of region method calls using ``with:`` in Multi Monitor
-Environments: use it for other screens, than the default/primary screen, where you have this feature by default.

 Be aware, that using the whole screen for find operations may have an impact on performance.
-So if possible either use ``setROI()`` or restrict a find operation to a smaller region object (e.g. ``reg.find()``) to speed up processing.
+So if possible restrict a find operation to a smaller region object (e.g. ``reg.find()``) to speed up processing.

 Screen: Setting, Getting Attributes and Information